 Ultimately, this allows blind users to respond to emails independently.

 The playback command is another great way to proofread with Dragon software.

 Whilst you are dictating, Dragon records your voice.
 Hence, you are able to play that recording back out loud.

 Nuance recommends scanning the text with your eyes whilst the software is playing back your dictation.

 This allows you to easily spot and amend any errors.

-More specifically, play line, play paragraph play screen play to here, play from here; but of course these latter commands require a specific part of the text to be selected.
+More specifically, play line, play paragraph play screenplay to here, play from here; but of course, these latter commands require a specific part of the text to be selected.

-But how do you correct an error once you spot one?
+How do you correct an error once you spot one?

 To correct an error whilst playing back with Dragon, press the minus key (-) on your keyboard.